nummacway/gb300/README.md

 The GB300's stock firmware emulates the following devices:
 * Nintendo Entertainment System (Famicom)
+* Famicom Disk System (disabled, but can be enabled)
 * V.R.
 Technology VT02/VT03 (disabled, but can be enabled)
 * PC Engine (Turbografx-16)
 * Super Nintendo Entertainment System (Super Famicom)